hiroshiban/StereoMEGsample/README.md

 &nbsp;&nbsp; ***stim 1(1000ms) -- blank(1000ms) -- (task) -- between trial duration (1000-1500ms, jittered) --***
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; ***stim 2(1000ms) -- blank(1000ms) -- (task) -- between trial duration (1000-1500ms, jittered) --...(continued)...***

-After each of the stimulus presentations, participants are asked to discriminate which direction the target slant stimulus is tilted; they are asked to press
+After each of the stimulus presentations, participants are asked to discriminate which direction the target slant stimulus is tilted; they are requested to press
   - key1 when the stimulus top side is to near (top-near)
   - key2 when the stimulus top side is to far (top-far)
+    NOTE: Key 1 and key 2 are defined in the display parameter file.

 For more details, please read the descriptions below.
 Also please check the header comments in ~/StereoMEGsample/Presentation/StereoMEGsample.m.